Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Proof of our Main Theorem

 \begin{proof} The reason is that when the parent fires the last time, clearly the chip the left child receives is smaller than the chip the right child receives.
 Also, the parent sends 1 chip back and then receives 1 chip from its parent.
 Since the parent is a right child, the chip it receives is no smaller than the chip it sends back, and thus is no smaller than the chip the left child contains. \end{proof}

 The other type is the nodes that are parents of the bottom nodes.

-\begin{lemma} The nodes that are parents of the bottom nodes contain the smallest and largest chips among the subtree of their straight ancestors excluding the nodes on the bottom level. \end{lemma}
+\begin{proposition} The nodes that are parents of the bottom nodes contain the smallest and largest chips among the subtree of their straight ancestors excluding the nodes on the bottom level. \end{proposition}

 \begin{proof} The proof for this case is just slightly more complicated than that for Theorem \ref{thm:main-thm}.
 Again, we will consider an arbitrary node $i$ that is the right child of its parent, and let $c$ be the second smallest chip $c$ that is sent to its left branch $(2i)$ through out the process.
 Clearly, inside $(2i)$, when $c$ is fired, it is fired to the left child, except when it is fired together with the smallest chip in which case it is sent back to the parent.
 Either way, $c$ will remains among $i$ and its straight left descendants, and with the same argument as in Theorem \ref{thm:main-thm}, $c$ is already in $(2i)$ in the second wave, which means $c$ will go to the parent of the bottom straight left descendant.
 We know that among the chips that are sent to the right branch $(2i+1)$ of node $(i)$, the smallest chip will go to the bottom level, and it is clear that the second smallest chip has to be larger than $c$, so $c$ is the smallest chip among the chips in $(i)$ excluding the nodes on the bottom level.
 This completes the proof. \end{proof}